 What is Fibromyalgia?

-Fibromyalgia is a chronic disorder in which an individual experiences tenderness and pain in the joints, muscles, and other soft tissues.
+According to Atlanta orthopedists, fibromyalgia is a chronic disorder in which an individual experiences tenderness and pain in the joints, muscles, and other soft tissues.
 It has also been related to sleep issues, fatigue, depression, and headaches.
 It is estimated that over 12 million Americans suffer from the disorder.
 It often affects women between the ages of 25 and 60.
 The condition reportedly affects ten times more women than men.

 Symptoms and Types